-AASB16 Leases AASB 16 replaces existing leases guidance, including IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 15 (continued) Revenue from Contracts with Customers ii.
+Transition The Group plans to adopt AASB 15 using the cumulative effect method, with the effect of initially applying this standard recognised at the date of initial application (i.e. 1 July 2018).
+As a result, the Group will not apply the requirements of AASB 15 to the comparative period presented.
+1 January 2018 1 July 2018 AASB16 Leases AASB 16 replaces existing leases guidance, including IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
 The standard is effective for annual periods beginning on or after 1 January 2019.
 Early adoption is permitted for entities that apply AASB 15 at or before the date of initial application of AASB 16.
-AASB 16 introduces a single, on- balance sheet lease accounting model for lessees.
+AASB 16 introduces a single, on-balance sheet lease accounting model for lessees.
 A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 There are recognition exemptions for short-term leases and leases of low-value items.
-Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases.
+Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases as finance or operating leases.
 1 January 2019 The company has carried out an initial assessment of the impact of AASB16 and the initial view is that it is unlikely there will be any significant impact on the financial statements as the only operating leases that the Group hold relate to four motor vehicles and mainframe servers in Australia.
-The actual impact of applying AASB 16 on the financial statements in the period of initial application will depend on future economic conditions, including the Group's borrowing rate at 1 July 2019, the composition of the Group's lease portfolio at that date, the Group's latest assessment of whether it will exercise any lease renewal options and the extent to which the Group chooses to use practical expedients and recognition exemptions.
+The actual impact of applying AASB 16 on the financial statements in the period of initial application will depend on future economic conditions, including the Group's borrowing rate at 1 July 2019, the composition of the Group's lease portfolio at that date, the Group's leatest assessment of whether it will exercise any lease renewal options and the extent to which the Group chooses to use practical expedients and recognition exemptions.
 So far, the most significant impact identified is that the Group will recognise new assets and liabilities for its operating leases in Australia.
-In addition, the nature of the expenses related to those leases will now change as AASB 16 replaces the straight line operating lease expense with a depreciation charge for right of use assets and 1 July 2019 As a lessee, the Group can either apply the standard using a: - retrospective approach; or - modified retrospective approach with optional practical expedients.
-The lessee applies the election Group will recognise new assets and liabilities for its operating leases in Australia.
-In addition, the nature of the expenses related to those leases will now change as AASB 16 replaces the straight line operating lease expense previously classified as operating leases under IAS 17, the lessee can elect, on a lease-by-lease basis, whether to apply a number of practical expedients on transition. the Group is assessing the potential impact of using these practical expedients.
+In addition, the nature of the expenses related to those leases will now change as AASB 16 replaces the straight line operating lease expense with a depreciation charge for right of use assets and interest expense on lease liabilities.
+1 July 2019

+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB16 (continued Leases i.
+Transition As a lessee, the Group can either apply the standard using a: retrospective approach; or modified retrospective approach with optional practical expedients.
+The lessee applies the election consistently to all of its leases.
+The Group is considering whether to apply AASB 16 from 1 July 2019, using the modified retrospective approach.
+When applying the modified retrospective approach to leases previously classified as operating leases under IAS 17, the lessee can elect, on a lease-by-lease basis, whether to apply a number of practical expedients on transition.
+1 January 2019 No significant impact is expected for the Group's finance leases.
+The Group is assessing the potential impact of using these practical expedients.
 The Group is not required to make any adjustments for leases in which it is a lessor except where it is an intermediate lessor in a sub-lease.
+1 July 2019